shazow/talks/see-python-go/README.md

 ## Considerations

-Before throwing everything away and starting fresh using this new-found power, there are some challenges that need to be considered.
+Before throwing everything away and starting fresh using this newfound power, there are some challenges that need to be considered.

 ### Runtime Overhead